chnm/crdh/_essays/v06-01-across-the-color-line.md

 soldiers that they be led by officers of their own race.
-Many wanted to become noncommissioned officers themselves and pled with the army that officers be selected not according to race but ability (see *ability* to the bottom right of *officer* in figure 9's S32Ngraph).
+Many wanted to become noncommissioned officers themselves and pled with the army that officers be selected not according to race but ability (see *ability* to the bottom right of *officer* in figure 9's S32N graph).
 As the White GIs understood that officers were gatekeepers to the military's social and material resources, so, too, did Black enlistees.
 The more-attenuated chartreuse community of the Black EM network in figure 9 speaks to their